owaits/ScreenMonkey.Help/start/gettingStarted.md

 # Getting Started
+This is a very brief overview of Screen Monkey.
+To learn all the many features and possibilities of Screen Monkey read the [reference documents](../reference/mainWindow.md).

 ## Installation
 A standard Windows installer will guide you through the process.
 Some advanced components are optional.